" "

 Find out more here: Online Tools / Best practice.

 Do you use or share confidential or personal data?
 Use 7-zip!
-This tool allows you to encrypt a document and meets the need for secure transfer to third parties.
+This tool, recommended by Sciences Po, allows you to encrypt a document and meets the need for secure transfer to third parties.
 The procedure [restricted acces].
 To encrypt your data you must use passwords that should not be forgotten years later.
 For any question, ask sos@sciencespo.fr.

 ► Depositing = sharing?
 The choice is yours between open or restricted access.
 You can choose the persons with whom you wish to share your data (collaborators, reviewers, etc.).